Ray Gricar: Early life and career

 Ray Gricar was born in Cleveland, Ohio, and grew up in the city's Collinwood neighborhood.
 He attended high school at the Gilmour Academy, a prestigious Catholic school in Gates Mills, and enrolled at the University of Dayton (UD), where he became interested in studying law after working as an intern for the prosecutor's office.
 After graduating, Gricar moved back to Cleveland to study law at Case Western Reserve University School of Law.
 He obtained his Juris Doctor and subsequently took a job as a prosecutor for Cuyahoga County, specializing in prosecuting cases of rape and murder.

-In 1980, Gricar moved to State College, Pennsylvania, where his wife had taken a job at Pennsylvania State University (or Penn State).
+In 1980, Gricar moved to State College, Pennsylvania, where his wife had taken a job at Pennsylvania State University (Penn State).
 He opted to become a stay-at-home dad to his young daughter following the move.
 However, Centre County District Attorney David E. Grine offered Gricar an assistant position, which he accepted.
 In 1985, the incumbent district attorney, Robert Mix (Grine's successor), chose not to run for re-election, and Gricar ran for the open position.
 He won the election by a margin of 600 votes.

 Gricar's office was part-time when he was elected, and he successfully campaigned to make it full-time in 1996.
 He was re-elected in 1989, 1993, 1997, and 2001.
 During his tenure, in 1998, Gricar declined to press charges against longtime Penn State assistant football coach Jerry Sandusky following allegations of child sexual abuse; Sandusky was charged and convicted of multiple counts of sexual abuse thirteen years later.
 In 2004, Gricar announced he would not run for re-election and would retire from practicing law altogether in December 2005, shortly after his 60th birthday.